opencast/opencast/docs/guides/developer/docs/develop/setup-opencast-for-develop.md

 #### Build options

-The options can be used to customize the build process.
+The following options can be used to customize the build process.
 They can be used in combination with the assembly profiles.

 Option | Description
 -------|------------